wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/modifying-pipeline-configurations.md

   * Changes to the chart source repository

-In these cases, the **Jenkins pod would be restarted for these configurations to be reflected**.
+In these cases, the **Jenkins pod is restarted for these configurations to be reflected**.

 Following are some advanced configurations that could be done to